 Action research.
 A hands-on approach to research for change in a setting and/or to one's own practices, thinking and knowledge.
 Action research can be a collaborative endeavour or carried out by an individual.
 When action research is being undertaken to bring about change in a setting, participants in the setting participate in all aspects of the research cycle involving defining what to research, gathering information, analysing, planning for further action, gathering information, critical reflection and possibly further action research cycles.
 As individuals, practitioners and student teachers may engage in action research (also known as an 'enquiry') when the goal is to improve their own learning and practice.
 It involves working out what you want to improve along with why and how you are going to gather evidence, data collection, problem solving, self-evaluation, critical review and talking about/or writing about (e.g. usually in the form of a report) what has been learnt.
+Click here for helpful tips on doing action research and other articles on how to do research.

 Affective Development.
 The area of child’s growth that is about personality, emotions, making and changing friends, social skills and the child’s perception of his/her self.